patrickcortez/AurSh/docs/Internals.md

 The codebase is split into distinct modules to keep things organized.
 Here is a simplified explanation of what each part does:

 ### 1. `core/` and `Program.cs`
 This is the heart of the shell.
-It manages the main execution loop, environmental variables, and the `ShellEnvironment` state. `Program.cs` serves as the entry point that spins up the shell process.
+It manages the main execution loop, environmental variables, and the `ShellEnvironment` state (including Call Stacks and Try-Catch scoping rules). `Program.cs` serves as the entry point that spins up the shell process.

-### 2. `Parser/`
+### 2. The AST Engine (`core/Lexer.cs`, `core/Parser.cs`, `core/AstEvaluator.cs`)
-Before any command runs, it has to be understood.
-The parser takes raw text (like `echo "hello" | grep h`) and breaks it down into tokens.
-It handles pipes, quotes, file associations, and command substitution.
+Before any command runs, it is systematically processed:
+- **Lexer**: Converts raw text into structured Tokens, correctly identifying quotes, nested subcommands, and redirections.
+- **AST Parser**: Builds a hierarchical Abstract Syntax Tree (AST), understanding the relationships between `if` statements, pipelines, loops, and commands.
+- **AstLinter**: A static analysis pass that warns the user about syntax mistakes (like unquoted variables or missing spaces in conditions) before they run.
+- **AstEvaluator**: The execution engine that safely traverses the tree, executing pipelines concurrently and mapping function arguments.

 ### 3. `graphics/`
 AurSh is built to be visually pleasing.
 This folder contains all the logic for drawing the modern two-line prompt, handling ANSI escape sequences, colors, and building visual elements for the TUI native tools (like `aursh-ls` and `aursh-cat`).